superbderrick/UnitySwift/README.md

 # UnitySwift

-This is a sample code that integrates Unity in an iOS app using Swift.\
+This is a sample code that integrates Unity in an iOS app using Swift